 Price: Check website.

-This Valentine's Day, wrap those just-bought Hanky Panky intimates -- and yourself -- in a figure-flattering sheath from Black Halo.
+text: This Valentine's Day, wrap those just-bought Hanky Panky intimates -- and yourself -- in a figure-flattering sheath from Black Halo.

 For nearly 10 years, Laurel Berman's company has brought the L.A. look to the masses -- and kept its business in the United States.